Genorred/Genorred/README.md

 # 💫 About Me:
-I am Andrii 20 years old Fullstack developer with 2 years of experience Like anime, games and javascript<br>
+I am Andrii 20 years old Fullstack developer with 2 years of experience <br>
+Like anime, games and javascript<br>